SarveshBiswas/100hires-portfolio-project/playbook/linkedin-organic-playbook.md

 ---

-# 10. References
+# References

-This playbook was developed using the research documented throughout this repository.
+The recommendations in this playbook are based on research conducted throughout this repository.

-Primary research included:
+## LinkedIn Research Files

 - Justin Welsh
 - Dave Gerhardt